Rheology of dense vibrated granular flows: non-monotonic response controlled by granular temperature: Conclusions and link with previous studies

-Finally, inspired by seminal studies on non-vibrated granular flows~\cite{forterre2008flows}, as an outlook for future development of this research line we highlight the possibility of studying the combined effect of vibration driving parameters and confining pressure also on the volume fraction of vibrated granular systems.
+{For future studies, it would be useful to develop a theoretical framework to estimate the exponent $\alpha$ of the power-law that links $\eta$ and $\bar{K}$.} Moreover, inspired by seminal studies on non-vibrated granular flows~\cite{forterre2008flows}, it would be interesting to study the combined effect of vibration driving parameters and confining pressure also on the volume fraction of vibrated granular systems.